Cloudhunter/StreamDeckJava/README.md

 Examples are located in the example folder to show you how to write images, random colours, and how to listen for key presses.

 # Builds
-Builds can be found here: http://maven.k-4u.nl/uk/co/cloudhunter/streamdeckjava/ Can also be obtained using the Maven repo http://maven.k-4u.nl I'm looking into shipping the modified hid4java too - I don't know much about Maven, but hopefully will update this soon with how to easily download the modified lib.
+Builds can be found [here](http://maven.k-4u.nl/uk/co/cloudhunter/streamdeckjava/).
+It can also be obtained using this Maven repo http://maven.k-4u.nl
+I'm looking into shipping the modified hid4java too - I don't know much about Maven, but hopefully will update this soon with how to easily download the modified lib.
 In the mean time, you can get it direct from github [here](https://github.com/Cloudhunter/StreamDeckJava/raw/master/libs/hid4java-0.5.0-modified.jar)

 # Caveats